rileyteige/flight-lessons/Instrument Rating/GPS-Navigation.md

 - WAAS GPS is permitted to be sole navigation source aboard aircraft, no VOR receivers required as backup.
 - WAAS GPS receivers will be certified to **TSO-C145A** or **TSO-C146A**.
 This can be verified in the Flight Manual Supplement.
 - Some known WAAS-capable models: Garmin GNS 430**W**/530**W** and G1000.
 Many others.

+#### Explain GPS pre-flight requirements:
+- File using /G equipment type on FAA flight plan form.
+ICAO flight plan has other requirements.
+- Check GPS NOTAMs, if not WAAS-equipped must do RAIM check (FSS w/ ETA, or on-board).
+    - If using GPS SID without WAAS, also request RAIM for departure airport if using FSS.

 #### Explain GPS CDI Sensitivity:
 | Location | Sensitivity | RNP |